[ 00 ] the full list

 Some secrets are easier to photograph than to type.

 Snap the router label, a meter reading, the gate code on a sticky note.
 And the documents you only need now and then but need quickly when you do: your passport and ID card at a check-in desk, a border, or a rental counter.
-Each photo is sealed and encrypted like every other glimpse and sits behind the same hold to reveal.
+Each photo is sealed and encrypted like every other glimpse and sits behind the same tap to reveal.
 A copy of your passport never lands in your camera roll, where it would otherwise sit in the open and sync to whatever photo cloud your phone backs up to.
 And because it is one labelled glimpse instead of a needle in ten thousand pictures, you find it in a second, and you can share it from the same place.

 a photo of your passport is the last thing you want auto-uploading to a cloud.